Hubs-Foundation/hubs-ops/README.md

-# Hubs by Mozilla Ops
+# Hubs Ops

-This repo contains all the necessary scripts and tools for standing up infrastructure for Hubs by Mozilla on AWS.
+This repo contains all the necessary scripts and tools for standing up infrastructure for Hubs on AWS.

 ## Contents: